Maria Euphrosyne of Zweibrücken: During the Reign of Charles X Gustav and Charles XI

 At the coronation of her brother King Charles X Gustav in 1654, Maria Euphrosyne was granted the rank and status of a Royal Princess of Sweden.
 This was opposed by some parts of the nobility.
 Maria Euphrosyne did not use the title of Countess, but was generally referred to as Princess.
 Maria Euphrosyne visited both her spouse and her brother in warfare: she visited her spouse in Germany and, in 1656, in Riga in Swedish Livonia, from where she had to flee again with her courtiers after just two weeks when the Russians set fire to the city.
 During the Dano-Swedish War (1658-1660), she and her sister-in-law Queen Hedvig Eleonora lived at Kronborg in Denmark after it had been taken by the Swedish general Carl Gustaf Wrangel.
 In 1658, her brother King Charles told her that he wished to make her spouse Lord High Chancellor of Sweden, but she convinced him not to by saying that Magnus Gabriel was more suited for military work.
 In 1660, she was present at the death bed of her brother in Gothenburg.
 He promised her great estates in Denmark, pensions for her children, and told her that he had named her consort Lord High Chancellor of Sweden in his will against her wish.

 Maria Euphrosyne was very active as a mediator and a spokesperson for supplicants who wished to speak to her spouse or to her brother the King (and later her nephew the King) on their behalf.
 This matters were not only small things, they also concerned women asking her to use her contacts to acquire offices of great political importance for their male relatives.
 In the same fashion, she acted as a mediator between her consort and the royal house, especially when he was out of favor.
 At Karlberg Palace, she received her supplicants in a room with paintings of her royal brother and mother, with a door open to the room where her brother the King had slept when he was a guest in her house.
-Contemporary view was that her spouse had her to thank for his successful career.
+Contemporaries believed she was the reason for Magnus Gabriel's successful career.